 Under the maintenance requirement, the applicant must have £1,270 in their bank account for 28 days ending no more than 31 days before the date of the Skilled Worker visa application, although they will not need to prove this where they have a fully approved UK sponsor who can give them a guarantee of at least £1,270 to cover their costs for the first month if they need it.
 This will need to be confirmed on the certificate of sponsorship.

 Please note, where an applicant is applying as a sponsored migrant, and the job they are being sponsored to do falls within certain occupation codes within the healthcare, education and social care sectors, in other words, where they will be working with vulnerable people, they must also provide a valid criminal record certificate.
 This must be issued by the relevant authority in any country in which the applicant has been present for 12 months or more, whether continuously or in total, in the past 10 years.

 Once the visa has been granted to an applicant, they will be prohibited from undertaking any employment save except for working for their UK sponsor in the job role that the migrant is being sponsored to do, and as set out in their certificate of sponsorship.

-To be able to benefit from accessing the global talent market, employers looking to sponsor skilled migrant workers must, as a trade-off, satisfy compliance duties under the sponsorship licence.
+To be able to benefit from accessing the global talent market, employers looking to sponsor skilled migrant workers must satisfy certain compliance duties under the sponsorship licence.

 And given the complexities of the requirements under the Skilled Worker route, in respect of the employer, the employee and the role being recruited for, the Home Office relies on employers performing these duties and maintaining adequate records to avoid illegal working.

 As a licensed sponsor, you are agreeing to meet all of the duties associated with sponsoring a migrant worker.
 In particular, you are under a duty to ensure compliance with the immigration rules and prevent abuse of the system.